jeffersonvivanco/C_Notes/README.md

 need to be accessed directly.

 ## gdb notes
-Run it with -q to supress the welcome banner.
+* Run it with -q to supress the welcome banner.
+* The x86 processor values are stored in little indian byte order, which means the least significant byte is stored first.
+* man ascii - to look up ascii values

 ### Understanding Assembly
 * The assembly instructions in Intel syntax generally follow this style